edge-core/sonic-buildimage/README.md

     # Execute make configure once to configure ASIC
     make configure PLATFORM=[ASIC_VENDOR]

-    # Build SONiC image
+    # Build SONiC image with 4 jobs in parallel.
+    # Note: You can set this higher, but 4 is a good number for most cases
+    # and is well-tested.
-    make all
+    make SONIC_BUILD_JOBS=4 all

+ The supported ASIC vendors are:

+- PLATFORM=broadcom
+- PLATFORM=marvell
+- PLATFORM=mellanox
+- PLATFORM=cavium
+- PLATFORM=centec
+- PLATFORM=nephos
+- PLATFORM=innovium
+- PLATFORM=p4
+- PLATFORM=vs

 ## Usage for ARM Architecture
 To build Arm32 bit for (ARMHF) platform